Saruccio/Flatland/README.md

 make html
 ```

-When build completes you che read the documentation loading the file `Flatland/docs/build/html/index.html` in a browser.
+When build completes you can read the documentation loading the file `Flatland/docs/build/html/index.html` in a browser.